exakat/exakat/docs/Rules.rst

 There is no need to create references for objects, as those are always passed by reference when used as arguments.

+Note that when the argument is assigned another value, including another object, then the reference is needed : PHP forgets about reference when they are replaced.

 .. code-block:: php

    <?php